blacklizard/gigabyte-z390-aorus-pro-wifi-hackintosh-opencore/STEP_BY_STEP.md

 ## Opencore EFI

-Compile latest opencore from source, at the time of writing, it's at version 0.5.7
+At the time of writing, it's at version 0.5.8

 ### ACPI
 - SSDT-EC-USBX.aml